Looking for something specific? Skip ahead:

 I'm being overwhelmed with spam, what should I do?

 First, sorry that you're getting so much spam!
-If the amount of spam you're seeing is becoming unmanageable from the normal moderation queue, you should go to the Spam view.
+If the amount of spam you're seeing is becoming unmanageable from the normal moderation queue, you should go to the Spam view, which is accessible from the admin homepage > Inbox > Spam.

-On this page, there are four tabbed views: Recent, Spam, Not Spam, and Locked Users.
+On this page, there are three tabbed views: Recent, Spam, and Not Spam.

 You can also mark petitions as spam from the Not Spam tab.
 This tab also shows recently created campaigns, but will only include those campaigns that have not already been marked as spam.
-From this view, you can use the smoke icon to mark campaigns as spam or you can click to mark the entire page as spam at once.
+From this view, you can use the smoke icon to mark campaigns as spam or you can click to Mark Entire Page as Spam.

 Until the spam influx stops, you may also want to turn off notifications about newly created petitions in need of moderation.
-To stop these notifications, go to Settings > Contact > Notification Settings.
-From here you can delete your email entirely or update your preferences to not receive new petition moderation emails.
+To stop these notifications, go to Settings > Contact > Notification Settings or My Account > Notifications.
+From here you can update your preferences to not receive new petition moderation emails.
 Remember to turn these notifications back on once the spam stops.

 How can I see which petitions are marked as spam?

-Admins can see a list of spam petitions by going to the admin homepage, clicking Spam, and going to the Spam tab.
+Admins can see a list of spam petitions by going to the admin homepage > Inbox > Spam > Spam.
 This page will include a list of all petitions that have been marked as spam by admins or by our spam filter.
 From here, you can delete spam petitions or mark them as ham (not spam).

 To delete the petitions in this view, either click X (to delete a single petition) or Remove All Spam Petitions (to delete all petitions on the page).
 These deletions cannot be undone, so make sure that you're not deleting ham petitions.